Efterklang: Piramida (2012)

 In 2012, the band went on tour to present their fourth album Piramida with an orchestra and drummer Budgie of Siouxsie and the Banshees as special guest for the live shows.
 The premiere at the Sydney's "Opera House" in June was praised by Time Out and Mojo.
 The latter wrote : "Piramida is the sound of Efterklang’s grasp meeting their reach, of their ambition evading the pretentious, the blankly grandiose, and rewarding them with a masterpiece.".
 A European leg coincided with the release of Piramida.
 The band performed with an orchestra and Budgie in Ireland, Scandinavia, UK, the Netherlands and Belgium.

 At its release in September, their fourth album Piramida received good reviews.
 Mojo rated it four stars and said: "Despite the elegant grey-sky thinking, deep beneath the emotional permafrost, Piramida isn't as cold as it seems".
 BBC Music said : "This see-saw, between exquisite gloom and bruised hope, is part of what makes Piramida so powerful" before concluding by these words, "rarely have the Serious Young Man Blues been articulated with such grace, so affectingly".
 British Fact magazine wrote: "Piramida is an abandoned mining town located deep within the Arctic Circle.
 It’s the setting for Efterklang’s fourth and finest album, an acutely musicianly affair employing lorry loads of classical instruments, brass, synths and what appears to be a choir of thousands broadcasting from the deep end of a fjord".
 Q magazine commented: "here’s a band on top of the world, and on top of their game… Piramida is a revelation."

 From December Efterklang went on tour with their new 6-piece band.
 In 2013, the Piramida tour took the band around North America and Europe.

 Leaf Label Re-issues (2015)

 In 2015, The Leaf Label released a number of re-issues as part of its 20th anniversary celebrations.
 A poll enabled fans to vote for which albums from the label's back catalogue they wished to see re-issued, and Efterklang's Parades was selected.
 The album, released on double vinyl LP, was initially available to fans through the PledgeMusic service and was introduced to shops in early 2016.

-A double vinyl re-issue of Tripper is also available from The Leaf Label after a successful BeatDelete campaign.
+A double vinyl re-issue of Tripper was also available from The Leaf Label after a successful BeatDelete campaign.